IntelLabs/SOI_FFT/README.md

 High Performance Computing, Networking, Storage, and Analysis, 2013, http://pcl.intel-research.net/publications/a34-park.pdf

-It is somewhat embarassing that it took us 4 years to open source this work due to our laziness. :(
+It is somewhat embarrassing that it took us 4 years to open source this work due to our laziness. :(
+Still, we hope our code can be useful for those who need a fast multi-node FFT or someone who wants to play with ideas of further improving SOI FFT.
+For example, what would be the most efficient way of using SOI FFT for multi-dimensional FFT is an interesting problem.
+We also looked at compressing data sent during all-to-all that can be useful when the output has banded structure (most signal power concentrated to a narrow frequency range), but was not able to get significant speedups for real-life examples.
+See use_vlc option for our attempt.